Hello everyone, my name is Adam Smith. I wasn’t born in Beaches-East York, but I will live the rest of my life here.

 For the record, I am staunchly non-partisan.
 I am not a member of any political party, so my allegiance is strictly to residents.

-I do not qualify myself or my platform with any particular ideology, I prefer to let evidence and history guide my vision for a better life, that raises living standards for all.
+I do not qualify myself or my platform with any particular ideology, I prefer to let evidence and history guide my vision for a better life, that raises living standards for all while being 100% sustainable.

-I have been deeply involved in community issues for many years now, having already worked with city staff on numerous initiatives—I didn't just step up because it's an election year.
+I have been deeply involved in community issues for many years now, having already worked with city staff on numerous initiatives—I didn't just step up when I ran for election.

 Below is a comprehensive account of all the various local initiatives I’ve been a part of: